Future-0303/python-mini-projects/README.md

 If you want to learn about python, visit [here.](https://github.com/Python-World/Py-Resources)

-If you are new to Github and open source then, visit [here.](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)
+If you are new to Github and open source, visit [here.](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

 ## Steps To Follow